Quotient-Space Diffusion Models: Methods

 See \appxref{proof-thm2} for proof.
-Comparing \eqnref{original-sde} and \eqnref{lifted-sde}, the lifted process is not simply given by projecting the vector field and lifting the Wiener process in \eqnref{original-sde}, but an additional vector field $\bfhht$ arises as the reflection of the spatial change rate of equivalence-class volume, which can be thought of as the compensation for the disability to change the spread of mass within an equivalence class.

-As mentioned, \eqnref{lifted-sde} only has horizontal movements.
+Note that this construction does not require $\clQ$ to be embedded in $\clM$, which is generally not possible.
+Comparing \eqnref{original-sde} and \eqnref{lifted-sde}, the lifted process is not simply given by projecting the vector field and the Wiener process in \eqnref{original-sde}, but the additional vector field $\bfhht$ persists as the reflection of the spatial change rate of equivalence-class volume to compensate the disability to change the spread of mass within an equivalence class.
+Importantly, \eqnref{lifted-sde} only has horizontal movements, which focuses on movement across equivalence classes only.
 As a result, the length of sampling paths is reduced.
 This is one of the key advantages over existing equivariant diffusion models, which still traverse within each equivalence class following a certain rule.
+Moreover, \thmref{horizontal-lifted-sde} indicates that \eqnref{lifted-sde} produces the same target distribution, guaranteeing the correctness of sampling.
 A representative illustration is given in \figref{so2}.
-This advantage is formally stated in the following corollary (proof in \appxref{proof-thm2}). \begin{corollary} The resulting state $\bfxxt_1$ by the lifted diffusion process \eqnref{lifted-sde} and the resulting $\bfxx_1$ by the original diffusion process \eqnref{original-sde} follow the same distribution in the total space.
-When $\sigma_t \equiv 0$ and starting from the same $\bfxx_0 \in \clM$, \eqnref{lifted-sde} leads to a shorter trajectory than \eqnref{original-sde} does. \end{corollary}
+These merits are formally stated as follows. \begin{corollary}[Proof in \appxref{proof-thm2}] \itemone~The resulting random variable $\bfxxt_1$ by the lifted diffusion process \eqnref{lifted-sde} and the resulting $\bfxx_1$ by the original diffusion process \eqnref{original-sde} follow the same distribution in the total space: $p_{\bfxxt_1} = p_{\bfxx_1} = p_\target$. \itemtwo~When $\sigma_t \equiv 0$ and starting from the same $\bfxx_0 \in \clM$, \eqnref{lifted-sde} leads to a shorter trajectory than \eqnref{original-sde} does.